Static and Dynamic BART for Rank-Order Data: Simulation Studies

 The results are shown in Table~\ref{tab:ARROSimu}, where the normalized Kendall tau distance is reported for the benchmark ARROBART model, whereas for the competitors the ratio of their performance over the ARROBART is shown.
 Instead, Table~\ref{tab:ARROlagSimu} illustrates the outcome for all the models estimated using also the lag of the observed rank as a covariate, where we use the ARROBART-lag model as a benchmark.
 For the benchmark models, the closer the normalized Kendall tau distance is to zero, the better the performance.
-Therefore, ratios of performances for the competitors greater than 1 mean that the benchmark is outperforming them (and vice versa).
+Therefore, ratios of Kendall's tau distances for the competitors greater than 1 mean that the benchmark is outperforming them (and vice versa).
 The results suggest several interesting insights.
-First, the ARROBART (ARROBART-lag) benchmark outperforms the competitors in all three scenarios for almost all the noise levels.
-A few exceptions occur in the presence of an extremely strong signal ($\sigma = 0.1$); this is due to the sub-optimal performance of the BART specification in almost the absence of noise and is in line with previous results in the literature \citep{chipman2010bart}.
-Second, in the third scenario, the ARROBARTX shows up as the best model, thus highlighting the ability of the proposed methods to leverage exogenous covariates when they are relevant to the regression.
-As a third point, the results suggest that the nonlinear specifications, that is the ARROBART and ROBART models, always outperform their respective linear counterparts.
+First, the ARROBART (ARROBART-lag) benchmark outperforms the competitors for almost all the noise levels in scenarios 1 and 2.
+In scenarios 1 and 2, ARROBART-lag is almost uniformly better than all methods.
+The improvement over ARROLinear and Kendall's tau for ARROBART are worse in the presence of a strong signal ($\sigma = 0.1$); this is possibly due to the sub-optimal performance of the BART specification in almost the absence of noise and is in line with previous results in the literature \citep{chipman2010bart}.
+Second, in the third scenario, the ARROBARTX (Tab.~\ref{tab:ARROSimu}) and ROBART-lag (Tab.~\ref{tab:ARROlagSimu}) are the best models.
+This demonstrates the ability of the proposed methods to leverage exogenous covariates when they are relevant to the regression.
+Third, the results suggest that the nonlinear specifications, that is the ARROBART and ROBART models, almost always outperform their respective linear counterparts.
+Finally, the results from Tab.~\ref{tab:ARROSimu} and ~\ref{tab:ARROlagSimu} are confirmed even in the presence of partial ranking.

 \FloatBarrier